The Role of Weather at the Start of the Philippine Revolution -1896

 Heavy Rainfall

 In the first week of July 1896, a storm lingered to the north of the Philippines.
 It originated in the Marianas and moved toward the Philippine Sea, drifting northward in the general direction of the Ilocos Region.
-This provided compelling evidence for the Katipunan narratives that, in the weeks or even months leading up to the Philippine Revolution of 1896, the rains were uncommonly heavy.
-A tropical depression was recorded as early as May, and it was said that a Katipunan meeting in Pasig took place during a downpour that same month.
+This supports Katipunan accounts that, in the weeks—or even months—leading up to the Philippine Revolution, the rains were unusually heavy.
+A tropical depression had already been recorded as early as May, and it was said that a Katipunan meeting in Pasig took place during a downpour that same month.

-According to an article in a Spanish newspaper, the Lieutenant of the Guardia Civil in Pasig had noticed unusual gatherings of men late at night in the towns of Mandaluyong , San Juan and Pasig.
-However, on July 5, 1896, the date in question, intense rainfall across Luzon, driven by the southwest monsoon (Habagat), hindered the lieutenant's ability to conduct follow-up investigations or intelligence work due to the severe weather.
+According to an article in a Spanish newspaper, the Lieutenant of the Guardia Civil in Pasig had observed unusual gatherings of men late at night in the towns of Mandaluyong, San Juan, and Pasig.
+However, on July 5, 1896—the date in question—intense rainfall across Luzon, driven by the southwest monsoon (Habagat), hindered the lieutenant’s ability to conduct follow-up investigations or gather intelligence due to the severe weather.

-Another newspaper account mentioned that news of these gatherings came directly from an official communiqué from Malacañang, stating that the report about the meeting in the mentioned towns was forwarded to the palace and mentioned the name of Lieutenant Manuel Sityar.
-This suggests that even before the Katipunan was exposed through the denunciation and confession of Teodoro Patiño, there were already signs of an impending conspiracy or plan to revolt—first detected in Pasig on July 5, 1896.
+Another newspaper account noted that news of these gatherings came directly from an official communiqué from Malacañang, which stated that the report had been forwarded to the palace and mentioned the name of Lieutenant Manuel Sityar.
+This suggests that even before the Katipunan was exposed through the denunciation and confession of Teodoro Patiño, there were already signs of an impending conspiracy—first detected in Pasig on July 5, 1896.

-The monsoon season of 1896 in Luzon can best be described as "drenched."
-Many areas were flooded, and waterways were swollen, making travel arduous and difficult—an even greater challenge when planning to launch a revolution.
+The monsoon season of 1896 in Luzon can best be described as “drenched.”
+Many areas were flooded, and waterways were swollen, making travel arduous—an even greater challenge when planning a revolution.
 It is important to remember that in the 19th century, well-maintained roads and highways were rare.
-The most common modes of travel were through rivers and canals.
+Rivers and canals remained the most common modes of transport.

 July 2-5 1896 --The storm the lingered in northern Luzon which induced rain brought about by the monsoon winds |